ANDYCOXV/ARTCOMP_6-5-2018/README.md

 5. LICENSE.txt
 	Contains the legal information for the MIT License.
 6. Responses
 	Directory containing responces from the judges on two fractals that I entered into the VASE art competition.
-Their names have been censored for their protection.
+Names on these two documents have been censored for their protection.